28 things to do in Sydney this weekend (February 20-22)

 Front of Couple Under an Umbrella

-Internationally celebrated artist Ron Mueck returns to Australia with a major new exhibition.
-Encounter is the largest exhibition by the artist ever to be presented in Australia, and comprises sculptures drawn from across the globe.
+Internationally celebrated artist Ron Mueck returns to Australia with a major new exhibition at the Art Gallery of NSWEncounter is the largest exhibition by the artist ever to be presented in Australia, and comprises sculptures drawn from across the globe.
 If Mueck’s recent exhibition in Seoul is anything to go by, where 100,000 people visited in just 20 days, Encounter is set to draw huge numbers in Sydney.
 Of the 15 sculptures featured in the exhibition, nine are making their Australian debut, with one never-before-seen work, Havoc, commissioned especially for Sydney.

 Mueck is known for his hyperrealistic sculptures, which range from minute to massive, conveying themes that explore our relationship with the world, including birth, death, alienation and togetherness.
 We had a first look at the exhibition last week, and you can check out our review of the incredible works here.